gwagner/valewood.org/site/content/blog/how-to-ssh-into-a-k8s-pod.md

 ## Conclusion

-The answer to the question ‘How to SSH into pod K8s' is simply, you don't.
+The answer to the question 'How to SSH into pod K8s' is simply, you don't.
 What you are really looking to do is exec a Command Language Interpreter, or shell, inside of a running container.